wbridewell/paravidya/content/authors/admin/_index.md

     url: https://www.nrl.navy.mil

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include the relationship between attention, cognition, and intentional action.

 # Interests to show in About widget
 interests: